Jxtopher/retails-analysis/README.md

 - [x] Import dataset only files on format xlsx
 - [x] Continuous integration with GitHub Actions
 - [x] Creation of the work environment: docker-compose and Dockerfile
+- [ ] Improve how to import files, use an API route
 - [ ] Set up Jupyter Notebook
 - [ ] Better distinguish environment Prod and Dev
 - [ ] More unit tests